cncf/landscape/guide.md

 development has changed CI/CD systems.
 Some traditional tools like Jenkins, probably the most prolific CI tool on the market, have [overhauled](https://jenkins-x.io/) themselves entirely to better fit into the Kubernetes ecosystem.
-Others, like Flux and Argo have pioneered a new way of doing continuous delivery called GitOps.
+Others, like Flux and Argo have pioneered a new way of doing continuous delivery called GitOps, which the OpenGitOps project is working to define as a vendor-neutral standard.

 In general, you’ll find projects and products in this space are either (1) CI systems, (2) CD systems, (3) tools that help the CD system decide if the code is ready to be pushed into production, or (4), in the case of Spinnaker and Argo, all three.
-Argo and Brigade are the only CNCF projects in this space but you can find many more options hosted by the [Continuous Delivery Foundation](https://cd.foundation/).
+Flux and Argo are the two CNCF incubating projects in this space, along with the CNCF sandbox projects Brigade, Keptn and OpenKruise.
+You can also find many more options hosted by the [Continuous Delivery Foundation](https://cd.foundation/).
 Look for tools in this space to help your organization automate your path to production.